Why Do Insurers Deny Long-Term Disability Claims?

 - Missed deadlines: Long-term disability claims have many strict deadlines, especially when governed by ERISA.
 If even just one deadline is missed, it can result in a denial of benefits.
 Therefore, it is important to make sure everything is submitted in a timely manner.

 - Surveillance and/or IME evidence: Insurers will often conduct their own testing and observations to prove that you are not truly disabled.
-They will then claim that the results of their Independent Medical Exam (IME) support the denial.
-Additionally, once they have conducted surveillance on you, they will claim that you are capable of working based on the activity they observed as they watched you.
+They will then claim that the results of their Independent Medical Examination (IME) support the denial.
+Additionally, once they have conducted surveillance on you or on your social media accounts they will claim that you are capable of working based on the activity they observed.

 These are only a few examples of reasons insurers give for denying benefits.
-Nevertheless, it is best to be prepared for any excuse the insurance company may submit.
+Nevertheless, it is best to anticipate any excuse the insurance company may submit.

 Can an ERISA Attorney Deal with My Insurance Company for Me?